fkleon/fkleon.github.io/README.md

 ## License

-The content of this project itself is licensed under the [https://creativecommons.org/licenses/by-nc/4.0/](Creative Commons Attribution-NonCommercial 4.0 International license) (CC BY-NC 4.0), and the underlying source code used to format and display that content is licensed under the [MIT license](LICENSE.md).
+The content of this project itself is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International license](https://creativecommons.org/licenses/by-nc/4.0/) (CC BY-NC 4.0), and the underlying source code used to format and display that content is licensed under the [MIT license](LICENSE.md).